powellchristoph/rapture/README.md

 ## General Config:
 Configure the [config file](https://github.com/powellchristoph/rapture/blob/master/etc/rapture.conf) with the appropriate values for either your Rackspace Cloud account or the SSH credentials of the server.

-Each destination is given its own block in the config file.
+Each destination is given its own block in the config file with a descriptive name.
+It can be anything you would like except, 'app'.
 ```
 [app]
 # Directory that Rapture watches for files